sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 # Quests

 Most quests will show up in the new Progress Tracker menu, which can be accessed in the stats or map menu.
-This will give you an overview of your current total progress as well as a small blurb on each questline and how they may be started.
+This will give you an overview of your current total progress in the game as well as a small blurb on each questline and how they may be started.

 ## Main Quest